zzmaga/piscine-js/README.md

-# piscine-js
-Repo for bootcamp JS
+REPO FOR BOOTCAMP - JS

 ## Welcome to the JS piscine 👋.